 Here are the most important news items that investors need to start their trading day:

-1. Stocks head for losing week
+1. Headed for a down week

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.